Excalibur Shield Introduction: Part 1 of 7

-After the first 30-day period of exposure to the internal pipeline conditions, the weight loss coupon registered a 1.28 (MPY) wall loss rate at six o’clock, compared to the 0.17 (MPY) estimated by the previous 117-day exposure using the retriever coupon (Figure 2), mimicking the low lying area in a worst case scenario.
-We also acquired fresh solid samples (Figure 5) and liquid samples (Figure 7) from inside the pipeline to establish the presence and concentration of bacteria colony counts in milligrams to grams, within the sampling location.
+After the first 30-day period of exposure to the internal pipeline conditions, the weight loss coupon registered a 1.28 (MPY) wall loss rate at six o’clock, compared to the 0.17 (MPY) estimated by the previous 117-day exposure using the retriever coupon (Figure 2) mimicking the low lying area in a worst case scenario.
+We also acquired fresh solid samples (Figure 5) and liquid samples (Figure 7) from inside the pipeline to establish the presence and concentration of bacteria colony counts in milligrams to grams at the sampling location.

-In this case, tests for acid producing bacteria (APB) and sulfate reducing bacteria (SRB) showed very low counts for these organisms.
+In this case study, tests for acid producing bacteria (APB) and sulfate reducing bacteria (SRB) showed very low counts for these organisms.
 Going forward, our clients now have the capability of collecting fresh liquid and solid samples internal to the pipeline for a more accurate assessment.

-After a second 30-day exposure, the optimization of the chemical inhibitor resulted in a 0.08 MPY (Figure 8) loss rate using Excalibur coupon data, a 94-percent reduction in the measured internal corrosion rate.
+After a second 30-day exposure and optimization of the chemical inhibitor resulted in a 0.08 MPY (Figure 8) loss rate using the Excalibur coupon data, which is 94% reduction in the previously measured internal corrosion rate.
 This case study demonstrates the retriever-style coupon and irregular sampling prior to the Excalibur Shield use was insufficient.
-Fundamental awareness and coordination were lacking and this case study highlighted the need for education at all levels of the corrosion program.
+Fundamental awareness and coordination were lacking and this case study highlighted the need for a new corrosion program.

-In Summary, acquiring samples at regular intervals, corrosion rate monitoring with coupons in worst-case scenario locations, fluid sampling, solid sampling and inhibitor treatment under the umbrella of the Excalibur Shield provided our client with a vastly improved corrosion monitoring, assessment and control program.
+In Summary, acquiring samples at regular intervals, corrosion rate monitoring with coupons in worst-case scenario, fluid sampling, solid sampling and inhibitor treatment under the umbrella of the Excalibur Shield provided our client with a vastly improved corrosion monitoring, assessment and control program.

 Technical Specifications: Part 4 of 7